 So there is reason to be comforted.
 So we have already been through six trumpets, woe one and woe two.
 We’ve been through the interlude of comfort in chapter 10 and the first part of chapter 11.
 And now it’s time for the final woe, the third woe, the seventh trumpet, a trumpet of judgment and a trumpet of coronation.

 Now as always in the book of Revelation I need to point this out to you.
 The goal of the text is the unveiling of the glory of Jesus Christ.
-You will remember all the way back at the very beginning, the first message we preached in this series months and months ago, we said the first verse says...This book is the revelation of Jesus Christ.
-It is always intended to reveal Christ and you will see His glory shining through the text right in front of you tonight.
+You will remember all the way back at the very beginning, the first message we preached in this series months and months ago, we said the first verse says, “This book is the revelation of Jesus Christ.”
+It is always intended to reveal Christ, and you will see His glory shining through the text right in front of you tonight.

-And then even in verses 16 and 17 we see further indication of the praise of heaven as the twenty-four elders who sit on their thrones before God fell on their faces and worshiped God saying, “We give Thee thanks, O Lord God the Almighty, who wert and...who art, I should say, and who wast because Thou hast taken Thy great power and hast begun to reign.”
-So we’re looking at it from heaven’s perspective and what we see is praise for sovereignty.
+And then even in verses 16 and 17 we see further indication of the praise of heaven as the twenty-four elders who sit on their thrones before God fell on their faces and worshiped God, saying, “We give Thee thanks, O Lord God the Almighty, who wert and who art,” – I should say – “and who wast, because Thou hast taken Thy great power and hast begun to reign.”
+So we’re looking at it from heaven’s perspective, and what we see is praise for sovereignty.

 Verse 15 then, the seventh angel sounded.
 All of the trumpets came, you remember, at the breaking of the seventh seal.
-As I said, it all started in chapter 8 verses 1 and 2.
+As I said, it all started in chapter 8, verses 1 and 2.
 The first six released fearsome judgments on the world.
 They happen in the last few months of the time of the tribulation.

-It is described even further in chapter 17 verses 12 and following where you see the Lamb waging war against the kings of the earth and overcoming them.
-It is further described in chapter 18 in the dirge song of chapter 18.
-It is further described in chapter 19 in the hymns of exaltation and even further described in chapter 19 verses 11 to 16 in the coming of the Lord Jesus Christ, the faithful and true who comes on a white horse with eyes as a flame of fire, etc., etc.
+It is described even further in chapter 17, verses 12 and following, where you see the Lamb waging war against the kings of the earth, and overcoming them.
+It is further described in chapter 18 in the dirge, the dirge song of chapter 18.
+It is further described in chapter 19 in the hymns of exaltation.
+And even further described in chapter 19, verses 11 to 16, in the coming of the Lord Jesus Christ, the Faithful and True, who comes on a white horse, with eyes as a flame of fire, et cetera, et cetera.

 So the seventh trumpet sweeps through the remaining events of the history in this eschatological hour.
 And as I said earlier, it encompasses the judgments known as the bowl judgments in chapter 16.